 Roost trees species used by Hawaiian Hoary bats include both native and non-native species.
-The diversity in roost trees used by Hawaiian hoary bats exists only among non-native species, as the only native trees species confirmed as a roost tree by hoary bats is 'ōhi'a (Metrosideros polymorpha).
-Habitat use studies of radio tagged bats indicate that Hawaiian hoary bats select roost trees with a mean height of 21 meters, a mean diameter at breast height of 75 centimeters, a mean canopy cover of 43 percent, and a mean distance of 29 meters from the forest edge (Montoya-Aiona 2020).
-These results suggest that structure, not species, are the deciding factors of use by Hawaiian hoary bats.
-Other studies have found that a varied vegetative structure provides shelter for insect species that are the prey for Hawaiian hoary bats, and preferred edge habitat for Hawaiian hoary bat foraging (Jantzen 2012, HT Harvey 2019).
+The diversity in roost trees used by Hawaiian hoary bats exists only among non-native species, as the predominant native trees species confirmed as a roost tree by hoary bats is 'ōhi'a (Metrosideros polymorpha), with endemic lama (Diospyros sandwicensis) and indigenous uluhe (Dicranopteris linearis) also being used for roosting but much less frequently (Montoya-Aiona et al. 2023).
+Habitat use studies of radio tagged bats indicate that Hawaiian hoary bats select roost trees with a height of 14 to 26 meters, diameter at breast height (DBH) of 32 to 268 centimeters, canopy cover of 4 to 99 percent (Montoya-Aiona et al. 2023), and a mean distance of 29 meters from the forest edge (Montoya-Aiona 2020).
+These results suggest that structure, not species, is the deciding factor determining use by Hawaiian hoary bats.
+Montoya-Aiona et al. (2023) found that the top model for predicting tree use was tree height and DBH, but only when tall, larger trees had a relatively open canopy and were situated close to the forest edge.
+Other studies have found that a varied vegetative structure provides shelter for insect species that are the prey for Hawaiian hoary bats, and Hawaiian hoary bats preferred edge habitat for foraging (Jantzen 2012, H.T.
+Harvey 2020).
 In addition, monotypic habitats-like stands of strawberry guava (Psidium cattleyanum) are associated with reduced bat foraging quality (Fenton 1997, Williams et al. 2006).